Symontoclay/SymOntoClay/README.md

 *   **Multiple fuzzy inheritance**

-*   **NPC isolation**

  Learn key features in details [here](https://symontoclay.github.io/docs/key-features.html).

 ## Domain-specific language (DSL)

- SymOntoClay engine has own Domain-specific scripting language (DSL).

- It is a imperative scripting dynamically typed C-like language which combines with non-mainstream approaches:
+ SymOntoClay employs its own domain-specific scripting language (DSL).
+This is an imperative, dynamically typed language with syntax resembling C, but extended with non-standard approaches:

-*   logic programming
+*   Logic programming

-*   fuzzy logic
+*   Fuzzy logic

-*   multiple fuzzy inheritance
+*   Multiple fuzzy inheritance

-*   and other interesting approaches.

- I'm completely free in my experiments with syntax.

- My main criterion in SymOntoClay syntax solutions is the most elegant inclusion of interesting features in the syntax and the convenience of using them in game development.
+*   Other experimental concepts

+ I have the freedom to experiment with syntax, which allows me to integrate unconventional features in a manner that is both elegant and convenient for game development.

- Custom domain-specific language allows to combine features in more convenient way for using.
-It could be difficult or even impossible to add non-mainstream approaches into existing programming language.
+ The primary principle in designing the DSL is the combination of expressiveness and practicality.
+A proprietary language makes it possible to unify unique mechanisms in ways that would be difficult or even impossible to achieve in existing programming languages.

 ## Project status

- I've making SymOntoClay alone in my free time since 2016.
-So It's not fast.
+ I’ve been developing SymOntoClay alone in my free time since 2014, so progress is gradual.

- I've made two prototypes: first implementation of domain-specific language and integration with Unity3D.
-I've posted the second prototype's demo-video into an Indie game developers group on Facebook.
-You can see this demo <i class="fab fa-facebook" title="Facebook">*[here](https://www.facebook.com/groups/IndieGameDevs/permalink/10155707420791573/). </i>

- I'm focusing on key features (the interesting features from AI).
-Other features is being added only for support working or demonstrating the key features.
-So there can be absent necessary for practical using but non key features on the DSL or engine.
-Also stability and performance are not in focus - I don't have time for these sides while key features have not been implemented.
+ So far, I’ve built two prototypes:

+*   The first was an initial implementation of the domain-specific language (DSL) and its integration with Unity.

+*   The second prototype included a demo video, which I shared in an indie game developers group on Facebook.
+		You can watch that demo [here](https://www.facebook.com/groups/IndieGameDevs/permalink/10155707420791573/).

+ My current focus is on implementing the core AI-driven features—the ones that make the project truly unique.
+Supporting features are added only when necessary to demonstrate or enable these key capabilities.
+This means that some non-essential elements of the DSL or engine may be missing, and aspects like stability or performance are not yet prioritized.

- I'm going to continue my experiments.
-And I hope this project will become useful for many indie game developers in the future.
+ I plan to continue experimenting and refining the system.
+My hope is that SymOntoClay will eventually become a valuable tool for many indie game developers.

 ## Requirements